The Polymath: Reception

-Andrew Hill, reviewing The Polymath in the Financial Times, agrees with the book's contentions that human beings are naturally polymathic and that it is harmful for society to discourage this.
-Like Ahmed, he decries specialisation for promoting "neglect of hobbies, withering of skills, stagnation of talent, and willful ignorance of wider opportunities."
-In The Lancet, Andrew Robinson describes the book as "pioneering" for its focus on polymathy, in contrast to the many books that have been written on genius.
-He agrees with the author that "polymathic versatility has never been more needed, to deal with complex challenges such as climate change".
-The magazine Jocks & Nerds describes The Polymath as a "fascinating" book that "makes a compelling argument".
-In M3 India, the surgeon Kamal Mahawar endorses the case Ahmed makes for polymathy both as an approach to personal fulfilment and as a needed set of reforms to education and the workplace.
-The Globsyn Management Journal describes the book as "brilliant reading" that combines a narrative of polymaths in history with a vision of society's potential future evolution.
+Reviewers were generally in agreement with the book's argument.
+Andrew Hill, reviewing The Polymath in the Financial Times, agreed that human beings are naturally polymathic and that it is harmful for society to discourage this.
+The magazine Jocks & Nerds described The Polymath as a "fascinating" book that "makes a compelling argument".
+In M3 India, the surgeon Kamal Mahawar endorsed the case Ahmed makes for polymathy both as an approach to personal fulfilment and as a set of reforms to education and the workplace.

+In The Lancet, Andrew Robinson described the book as "pioneering" for its focus on polymathy, in contrast to the many books that have been written on genius.
 BBC Worklife described the book as "one of the most detailed examinations of the subject.
+The Globsyn Management Journal described the book as "brilliant reading" that combines a narrative of polymaths in history with a vision of society's potential future evolution.

 In response to interest in the book from cultural and educational institutions, Ahmed organised a Polymath Festival "designed to celebrate many-sided human potential and explore interdisciplinary solutions to complex world problems."